hashicorp/terraform-aws-consul/modules/consul-install/README.md

 ### Command line arguments

-The `run-consul` script accepts one or more arguments of the following format (all optional):
+The `run-consul` script accepts one or more arguments of the following format:

 * `-ARG=VALUE`: When running Consul, set argument ARG to value VALUE.
 May be specified more than once.
 This is used to set configurations for Consul at runtime.
 Check out the [Consul Configuration